Some would argue that Interstate 95 on the east coast and Interstate 405 in California are the most treacherous roads in the world.

 The road, while still used, is not a completed work of construction art and is a bumpy ride – and did we mention there are no fuel stops along the way?

-We spoke earlier of the Romans’ Appian Way, which was an inspiration for roads around the world, like the Caucus Road which dates back to Roman times.
+We spoke earlier of the Romans’ Appian Way, which was an inspiration for roads around the world, like the Caucasus Road which dates back to Roman times.

 Also called the Georgian Military Road, the breathtaking route was used by invaders trying to take over Georgia and Russia, as well as tradesman throughout history.